 Editor’s Note: This is a guest post by Susanna Lee, an associate professor of history at NC State whose work focuses largely on the Civil War and Reconstruction.

 The arrival of Union troops in Galveston, Texas, in June 1865 put into effect, in the furthest reaches of the Confederacy, President Abraham Lincoln’s Emancipation Proclamation, issued two and a half years earlier.
-On June 19, Major General Gordon Granger issued an order declaring a potentially revolutionary change, one that threatened the long tradition of White supremacy in the South.
+On June 19, Maj.
+Gen. Gordon Granger issued an order declaring a potentially revolutionary change, one that threatened the long tradition of white supremacy in the South.
 General Orders No. 3 declared: “all slaves are free.”
 June 19 is today celebrated as Juneteenth, or Emancipation Day.

 Freedom had been a long time coming for enslaved people in the Confederacy.
 As Union troops threatened to invade various parts of the Confederacy, enslavers contemplated ways to secure their investment in enslaved human property — including moving them further south, away from Union armies.